marcelotournier/wordpress_backup/README.md

 ## USAGE:

-1. Copy or download the script;
+1. Download this script `git clone https://github.com/marcelotournier/wordpress_backup.git`;
 2. Customize the variables accordingly to your server settings;
-3. Run the script in your local machine.
+3. Run the script in your local machine `sudo source wordpress_backup.sh`.
 It will connect with your server and backup Wordpress.

 ---